openshift/enhancements/enhancements/observability-ui/observability-ui-operator.md

 **OpenShift user** is the end-user interfacing with the OpenShift console and making use of the observability signals presented by the dynamic console plugins.

 1. The cluster administrator installs the ObservabilityUI operator from the RedHat Catalog.
-2. If there is an existing observability UI plugin deployed by another operator, the cluster administrator disables it.
+2. If there is an existing observability UI plugin deployed by another operator:
+   - If the new plugin defines console feature flag to disable the existing plugin extensions, only the new plugin extensions will be enabled.
+   - If the new plugin does not define console feature flag to disable the existing plugin extensions, the cluster administrator disables the existing plugin.
 3. The cluster administrator configures the operator adding a custom resources (CR) to deploy the desired plugins and link them with the corresponding signal operators.
 4. The operator will reconcile the necessary deployments for each enabled plugin, then it will reconcile the required [CRs for the console operator](https://github.com/openshift/enhancements/blob/master/enhancements/console/dynamic-plugins.md#delivering-plugins) so they become be available in the OpenShift console.
 5. The user accesses the OpenShift console and interacts with the observability signals through the plugins deployed by the operator.